ilyasergey/YSC2229/source/week-11-bst.rst

-representations of mutable sets of `ordered elements`, supporting a variety of operations, such as insertion, deletion, checking membership, finding minimums, maximums, predecessors and successors of a value.
+representations of mutable sets of `ordered elements`, supporting a variety of operations, such as insertion, deletion, checking membership, finding minimums, maximums, predecessors and successors of a value --- all those operations taking the time proportional to the height :math:`h` of the tree or, if the tree is constructed randomly out of :math:`n` elements --- :math:`O(\log n)`.
+This makes BST a superior alternative to lists, heaps, and even hash-tables when impelmenting sets mutable sets with a number of operations.

-The key to this expressivity is the invariant of a tree-shaped data structure, that mandates that, for any node,
+The key to this expressivity and efficience is the invariant of a tree-shaped data structure, that mandates that, for any node ``q``,

-* any element in its left subtree is less or equal than the element in the node itself, and
+* any element in its left subtree ``q.l`` is less or equal (with respect to a certain total order) than the element in the node ``q`` itself, and
-* any element in its right subtree is greater or equal than the element in the node itself.
+* any element in its right subtree ``q.r`` is greater or equal than the element in the node ``q`` itself.

 This invariant is maintained by all operations that modify the set, and is relied upon by all its queries.
+The logarithmic complexity of operations, thus, follows from the intuition similar to the one powering :ref:`binsearch` in arrays.

 A Data Structure for Binary-Search Trees